MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1014.md

 ---
 title: Project per Item (report)
-description: Get an overview about the items used across your projects.
+description: Get an overview of the items you use in your projects.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf